nandha-star/link-boost-flex/README.md

 # Hello Liftoff this is Nandhakishore!

-This is the website I treid to make using Lovable!Hope it's eligbile :)
+This is the website I tried to make.
+Hope it's eligbile :)

 ## Setup